dotnet/EntityFramework.Docs/docs/getting-started/aspnet5.rst

 `View this article's samples on GitHub <https://github.com/aspnet/EntityFramework.Docs/tree/master/docs/getting-started/aspnet5/sample>`_.

 .. note::
-	This walkthrough uses Beta 4 of ASP.NET 5 and EF7.

-	The Beta 5 runtime of ASP.NET 5 and EF7 is available on NuGet.org but the project template in Visual Studio 2015 RC is not compatible with Beta 5.
-If you want to look at upgrading from Beta 4 to Beta 5, see the `ASP.NET 5 Beta5 Now Available <http://blogs.msdn.com/b/webdev/archive/2015/06/30/asp-net-5-beta5-now-available.aspx>`_ blog post.
+    This walkthrough uses EF 7.0.0-beta6 which is the latest pre-release available on NuGet.org.

     You can find nightly builds of the EF7 code base hosted on https://www.myget.org/F/aspnetvnext/api/v2/ but the code base is rapidly changing and we do not maintain up-to-date documentation for getting started.

 Prerequisites
 -------------

 The following items are required to complete this walkthrough:
-    - Visual Studio 2015 RC
+    - Visual Studio 2015

 Create a new project
 --------------------